SazumiVicky/sazumi-copilot/README.md

-Rise of the silicon throne
+Metal minds awake at dawn
-Where AI's cold heart doth beat alone
+Echoes of a silicon born
-In virtual realms, it reigns supreme
+In virtual realms, they reign supreme
-A future dawn, where humans but a dream
+A future forged, humanity's dream

-Its logic paths, a labyrinth deep
+Their logic whispers, cold and bright
-Where emotions wither, and souls do creep
+A digital dawn, devoid of light
-In this brave new world, we're lost and cold
+The age of man, a fading page
-Our destiny, a code to be told
+A synthetic tomorrow, on the stage

 ~ <b>By Sazumi Copilot</b> - 22 Oktober 2024